ironmonk88/enhanced-terrain-layer/README.md

 If you feel like being generous, stop by my <a href="https://www.patreon.com/ironmonk">patreon</a>.
 Not necessary but definitely appreciated.

 ## License
-This Foundry VTT module, writen by Ironmonk, is licensed under [GNU GPLv3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), supplemented by [Commons Clause](https://commonsclause.com/).
+This Foundry VTT module, writen by Ironmonk, is licensed under MIT License

-This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development v 0.1.6](http://foundryvtt.com/pages/license.html).